propromo-software/propromo/propromo.docs/src/content/docs/about.md

 ---
 title: What is Propromo?
+description: |
-description: "Project Progress Monitoring".
+  "Project Progress Monitoring."
 Share your project progress with clients.
 Your client wants to be involved.
 Propromo makes it possible.
 ---

 ## About Propromo